-The Industrial Tech Club is composed of students interested in industrial technology.
+FFA is composed of students interested in Agriculture courses and FFA.

 C. National Honor Society

 This society is composed of students selected by the faculty on the basis of scholarship, leadership, service, and character.
 See also the section entitled "Selection of National Honor Society Members" for more information on NHS.